lucianosrp/lucianosrp.github.io/_posts/public/2024-02-25-airport-compass.md

 There you can see the python file along with the styling sheet I made for matplotlib.
 Feel free to fork the repository and make your own changes!

 ## What's next?
 I first developed this {{ site.time | date: '%Y' | minus: 2021 }} years ago and I re-adapted my old code for this post.
-There are some changes and improvments that can be made.
+There are some changes and improvements that can be made.
 For example:
 - The data is grouped by each unique bearing, which means that if a route is at a 269 degree angle, it will create a separate bar to those routes with a 270 degree angle.
 This can be fixed my simply rounding the angles, or, even better, distributing the angles into different buckets (e.g 130-140 degrees, 140-150, etc.)